Editing Data in AdapTable

 Hint

-The buttons can do anything but one frequent use case is to edit a cell in an adjacent Column
+- However, a frequent Action Column use case is to edit a cell in an adjacent Column

-Our demo contains an Update Stars Action Column which contains Up and Down buttons that update the Github Stars column (using same rules as provided for Plus Minus Nudges above).
+Our demo contains an Update Stars Action Column which contains 2 Up and Down buttons that update the Github Stars column (using similar rules as provided for Plus Minus Nudges above).

 actionColumnOptions: {